 I just shoved everything into the powder room across the hall.
 That hallway from the garage to the living room is really small & tight, and I just needed everything out of the way.

-Then came the fun part.
-I got to demo stuff.
+Then came the fun part, I got to demo stuff!
 I removed the old coat rack and set it aside to reuse in the new design.
 I also removed the old shelf & patched holes in the wall with spackle.

 Once that was all done, it looked something like this:

 Next came the planning phase.
 Since I took on this project as a whim, I hadn’t done my normal sit down research & sketch phase.
 So I kind of did it on the fly.
-I had a basic idea of what I wanted.
-I knew I wanted built in shelves in the back under the slope of the stairs.
+I had a basic idea of what I wanted, and knew I wanted built in shelves in the back under the slope of the stairs.
 The tricky part was where to put the coat rack.
 I could put it back where it was, just before the slope, but then I’d end up with the same problem as before.
-I could put it closer to the door, but then you’d have to walk through a rack full of coats to access the shelves.
+Or, I could put it closer to the door, but then you’d have to walk through a rack full of coats to access the shelves.

 After some Pinteresting, I found this post by House of Hepworths.
-Her closet looked similar to mine, and she had enough space to put the coat rack perpendicular to the door frame.
+Her closet under the stairs looked similar to mine, and she had enough space to put the coat rack perpendicular to the door frame.
 Genius!
 I measured my closet, and found that I would have enough hanger clearance to put the coat rack on the door frame trim & get a 10″ shelf on the top.
 The coats would stick out a bit, but you’d still have enough room to walk around them on the left to get to the shelves.
 I also decided to add a board with hooks along the wall for kid coats, umbrellas & reusable shopping bags.
 Done and done.